aaronriekenberg/rust-parallel/README.md

 ### Calling a bash function.

-Use `-s` shell mode so that each line is passed to `/bin/bash -c` as a single argument:
+Use `-s` shell mode so that each input line is passed to `/bin/bash -c` as a single argument:

 ```
 $ doit() {